Protection Against Social Scams

 What are social scams?

 Social scams (also referred to as social engineering) are designed to trick someone into releasing sensitive information.
-Often, social scammers are looking for access to company information like financial data, intellectual property, personnel records, customer databases and personal or financial information that can be used to steal people’s identities.
+Often, scammers are looking for access to company information like financial data, intellectual property, personnel records, customer databases, and personal or financial information that can be used to steal people’s identities.

-Unlike phishing, these scams can be highly personalized, and often involve a telephone call, contact through social media platforms, and even in-person interactions.
+These scams, including phishing, can be highly personalized, and may involve a phone call, contact through social media platforms, messaging apps, and even in-person interactions.
 These scams often rely on the natural tendency of people to want to help solve a problem.

 Example 1:

-To break into a computer network, a scammer might try to gain the confidence of someone who is authorized to access the network.
-He might call the authorized employee with some kind of urgent problem in order to get him or her to reveal information that compromises the network’s security.
+To break into a computer network, a scammer might try to establish a relationship with someone who is authorized to access the network with the intent to manipulate their trust or emotions.
+He or she might call the authorized employee with a fabricated, urgent problem to get him or her to reveal information that compromises the network’s security.

 Example 2: